robtweed/qewd-jsdb/REPL.md

 Notice the first cool thing: that built-in automated subscript collation of the Global Storage database has sorted the index in alphabetic order for us!
 This is extremely useful for indices, as you'll see.

-Let's explain how and why these index records are defined:  against each lower-cased last name are all the record id numbers for the corresponding data records containing those last names.
+So how and why these have we defined these index records in this way?
+The idea is that against each lower-cased instance of *lastName*, we define the record id numbers for the corresponding data records containing those last names.
+Notice that in an index record, as you'll soon see, it's the property value (eg *tweed*) that is important, and not the index node's data value.
+So we'll just assign an empty string value to each index record.

-So now we can manually perform our search for all the telephone numbers of people with a last name of *tweed*:
+We can now manually perform our search for all the telephone numbers of people with a last name of *tweed*.
+Try this out:

         indexDoc.$('tweed').forEachChild(function(id) {
           console.log(telDoc.$([id, 'tel']).value)
         });

+And hey presto!
+Back should come the telephone numbers for the two *tweed* records.

-You can hopefully see how simple the task has become: use the *forEachChild()* method to get all the matching record ids, and, at each iteration, use this id to point to the data record (telDoc.$('id')), and then get the value for its *tel* property.
+You can hopefully see how simple the task has been made with QEWD-JSdb: simply use the *forEachChild()* method to get all the matching record ids, and, at each iteration, use this id to point to the data record (telDoc.$('id')), and finally get the value for its *tel* property.

 Remember that we can use the *range* or *prefix* modifiers to make the query more generic, eg: